 What is looking for the Chinese consumers today when they purchasing luxury goods?

 Today if this generation buys luxury is primarily for the know-how and for the quality and not for the logos as before.
 Consumers take more time to think about their purchases and learn about the products they wish to buy.
-They seek information on social medias and compare them.
+They seek information on social media and compare them.
 They are now “sophisticated shoppers”.
 The quality is particularly important for them and it is an important buying trigger for this Chinese youth.
-The brands must therefore communicate on their know-how and their history if they want to hit that target.
+The brands must therefore communicate their know-how and their history if they want to hit that target.

 Is it the end of the Bling-Bling luxury?

 We all have in mind a Chinese wearing designer clothes with huge brand logos everywhere right?
-Before, this generation wanted to show to everybody that they can afford this kind of luxury products.
+Before, this generation wanted to show everybody that they can afford this kind of luxury product.
 It was also a way to prove to others that they were an important person.
 Many luxury brands had even developed collections only for them.
 Louis Vuitton was probably the brand that had the most bet on this type of product at a time.

 But it’s changing right now and the mentalities are evolving.
 We are moving from mass consumption to individualism in China.